Fiddlekins/podbot/README.md

 If you've got the podcast recording folder in a non-standard location you can process it by running `npm run process <path to podcast directory>`.

 This will generate a file for each recorded user with their discord ID as the filename.
-These files can then be imported into your favourite audio software (such as audacity) side by side and everything should line up on the timeline nicely.
+These files can then be imported into your favourite audio software (such as [Audacity](https://www.audacityteam.org/)) side by side and everything should line up on the timeline nicely.

 The output is signed 16-bit little endian PCM at 48KHz with 2 channels.
 Use the following options when importing into Audacity: